A sow stall is a pen where a sow is housed while pregnant.

 Gestation stall free

 As an industry, we have taken a world-leading position by voluntarily committing to phase out the use of gestation stalls.
-Today around 76 per cent of sows are verified as gestation stall free.
+Today, this has been adopted and implemented by pig farmers who collectively account for almost 80 per cent of Australia’s sows.

 To be gestation stall free, sows must be loose or group housed with other sows from five days after they are last mated until seven days before giving birth.
 At this time, sows are moved into ‘piglet protection pens’ to prepare for farrowing.